How to Set Up Cloudflare for WordPress

 If you’re not familiar with Cloudflare, here’s a rapid-fire list of some of the benefits of using Cloudflare for WordPress:

-- CDN – Cloudflare’s content delivery network helps speed up your site by serving your static content from a huge network of global servers.
-Cloudflare is the most popular free CDN service.
+• CDN – Cloudflare’s content delivery network helps speed up your site by serving your static content from a huge network of global servers.
+Cloudflare offers a widely used free CDN and security layer for websites.

 How to set up Cloudflare for WordPress 🤔